fac30sb/discord-chatbot--Oleg/README.md

 1. Create a folder and modules with slash commands and set up export

-3. Create registercommands.js to register the the slash commands and set up export
+3. Create registercommands.js to register the the slash commands and set up the export

 4. Modify the index.js to import and register slash commands each time the server launches: